jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Trigger Release in CloudBees CD
+## Trigger Release in CloudBees CD/RO

-This Integration allows you to trigger a release in CloudBees CD.
+This Integration allows you to trigger a release in CloudBees CD/RO.

 This post build action has following parameters:

-- Configuration: Specify the name of the CloudBees CD configuration
+- Configuration: Specify the name of the CloudBees CD/RO configuration

-- Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+- Override Credential: Connect to CloudBees CD/RO as a User other than the one mentioned in the electricflow Plugin Connection Configuration

-- Project Name: Specify the CloudBees CD project name
+- Project Name: Specify the CloudBees CD/RO project name

-- Release Name: Specify the CloudBees CD release name
+- Release Name: Specify the CloudBees CD/RO release name

-- Starting Stage: Specify starting stage to run in the CloudBees CD release pipeline
+- Starting Stage: Specify starting stage to run in the CloudBees CD/RO release pipeline

   -   Parameter is required if ‘Stages to run’ is not used.

-- Stages to run: Specify stages to run in the CloudBees CD release pipeline
+- Stages to run: Specify stages to run in the CloudBees CD/RO release pipeline

   -   Parameter is required if ‘Starting Stage’ is not used.
   -   Parameter is ignored if ‘Starting Stage’ is used.

-- (Optional) Pipeline parameters: Specify parameters for the CloudBees CD pipeline
+- (Optional) Pipeline parameters: Specify parameters for the CloudBees CD/RO pipeline

   -   Parameter name will be displayed as Label